WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 record is created for the serial.
 The seed URL is likely to change with each new issue.
 Because of this it is standard practice to use 'harvest now' rather than create ongoing schedules.

-The HTML serials standard profile using Heritrix 1 is a pathscope profile.

 The new QA Indicators are designed for websites so it's best to use the log files and tree view to quality review the harvested serial issue.